Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 Travelers holding U.S. passports are not allowed to buy tickets or travel into Tibet on their own.
 They must confirm the complete itinerary, mode of transportation, lodging and tour guide arrangements with the travel agency, and then have the travel agency submit a unified report to the Tibet Tourism Bureau for review.

-The whole process takes about 25-40 daysThe travel time may be longer in peak season.
-After the Tibet Entry Letter is approved, the travel agency will deliver the documents to you in cities within China (e.g. Chengdu, Xining, Xi'an) for boarding the plane or train to Tibet.
+The whole process takes about 25-40 daysThe time required for the traveler to travel to Tibet is not limited to the peak season, but may be longer.
+After approval, the travel agency will deliver the documents to you in cities within China (e.g. Chengdu, Xining, Xi'an) for boarding the plane or train to Tibet.

 If you have both a Taiwan Resident Permit and a U.S. passport, it is recommended that you consult with your advisor in advance to confirm which status you will be applying under, as the application process and review unit are different for the two statuses.